gnebbia/nmap_tutorial/README.md

 * Error-checked, it has some more error checking techniques

-The TCP protocol is similar to a phone call, when we use a phone to call, we use the “phone protocol” without knowing it, indeed, considering two persons A and B, what they do to start a call is:
+The TCP protocol is similar to a phone call, when we use a phone to call, we use the "phone protocol" without knowing it, indeed, considering two persons A and B, what they do to start a call is:

-1. A requests a call to B with a “Ring”
+1. A requests a call to B with a "Ring"
-2. B replies “Hello?” to A
+2. B replies "Hello?" to A
-3. A replies back “Hi” to B
+3. A replies back "Hi" to B

 TCP establish a connection with a similar technique.
 The most interesting fields in the TCP Header are: